thu-pacman/GraphPi/README.md

-## How to run on sigle machine
+## How to run on a single machine

-In this section, you will learn how to run GraphPi on single machine with multi threads.(using OpenMP)
+In this section, you will learn how to run GraphPi on a single machine with multi threads (using OpenMP).